Farah5977/intern-repo/clean_code.md

 ### Reflection
 Refactoring improved readability and reduced unnecessary logic.
 The new version is shorter, easier to test, and aligns with clean coding practices that emphasize simplicity and clarity.

+---

+## Commenting & Documentation

+### When should you add comments?

+Comments are most useful when they explain **why** the code exists, not just **what** it does.
+I should add comments when:
+- The code implements a non-obvious business rule or requirement.
+- There is a workaround for a bug or limitation in another system or library.
+- The algorithm is complex and a short summary will help future readers.
+- I want to document how to use a function (its parameters, return value, and side effects).

+Good comments provide context and intent so another developer can quickly understand the design decisions behind the code.

+### When should you avoid comments and instead improve the code?

+I should avoid comments when they only repeat what the code already says.
+In those cases, it is better to improve the code itself by:
+- Renaming variables or functions to be clearer.
+- Breaking a long function into smaller helper functions with meaningful names.
+- Removing dead or commented-out code instead of explaining why it is there.

+If a comment is trying to explain confusing code, that is often a signal that the code should be refactored.
+Clean, well-named functions usually need fewer comments because the intent is already clear.